-Radionuclides: Naturally-occurring radionuclides, including uranium, radium, and radon are an increasing concern for groundwater quality, particularly in the Cambro-Ordovician aquifer system in eastern Wisconsin.
-The water produced from this aquifer often contains combined radium activities in excess of 5 pCi/L and in some cases in excess of 30 pCi/L. Approximately 35 public water systems exceed the drinking water standard of 15 pCi/L for gross alpha activity.
+Naturally-occurring radionuclides, including uranium, radium, and radon are an increasing concern for groundwater quality, particularly in the Cambro-Ordovician aquifer system in eastern Wisconsin.
+The water produced from this aquifer often contains combined radium activities in excess of 5 pCi/L and in some cases in excess of 30 pCi/L. Approximately 40 public water systems exceed the drinking water standard of 15 pCi/L for gross alpha activity.
 Federal standards are causing many communities to search for alternative water supplies or treatment options.
-More information on radionuclides in Wisconsin groundwater can be found online and within this report.
+More information on radionuclides in Wisconsin groundwater can be found here: